DanielHLelis/USP-CG-Proj/README.md

 - D. H. Lelis - 12543822
 - Samuel Figueiredo Veronez - 12542626

+# Assignment 2

+Second graded assignment for the CG course.

+An extension of the assignment 1, adding the Phong illumination model.

+## Assignment 2- Authors

+- D. H. Lelis - 12543822
+- Samuel Figueiredo Veronez - 12542626

 ## Implementation

 The code was implemented in Python using OpenGL, Numpy, GLM and GLFW.
 To run the code install the dependencies